Case Study

 Discrepancies Resolved

-Of thirteen tracked discrepancies between secondary sources and the primary record, ten resolved against primary-source examination — baptism year, burial month, mother's surname, the Antoine × Jeanne marriage date, the identity of the 1663 infant Marguerite, Louis Crête's marital status, both burial ages, the diocese designation at Jean's baptism, and the 1666 census "François" misrecording.
+Of nineteen tracked discrepancies between secondary sources and the primary record, fourteen resolved against primary-source examination — baptism year, burial month, mother's surname, the Antoine × Jeanne marriage date, the identity of the 1663 infant Marguerite, Louis Crête's marital status, both burial ages, the diocese designation at Jean's baptism, the 1666 census "François" misrecording, the 1666 Buisson fief vendor (corrected to Claude Guion and Catherine Collin per the primary Vachon record), the Gaillou/Gaultin orthographic variant for Marguerite I's husband, the four-heir structure of Marguerite's 1706 succession, and the full form Jean Baptiste Lefebvre dit Duchassenal per PRDH.
 Three remain documented as open questions: the exact year of Marguerite's Atlantic crossing, the existence of Pierre Gaulin's baptism, and Pierre Gaulin's twin status with Marguerite.
+One further item is carried as a working identification pending Parchemin verification — Pierre Soudain dit Bellerose.

 A Methodological Contribution